-This Shamrock Was Not A Lucky Charm
+This Shamrock was not a Lucky Charm

 The company was officially known as Shamrock Motors Ltd., of Trale, Kerry, but the company offices were registered in Guildford, Surrey, England.
-To complicate things further, the man who masterminded and financed the operation was a William K. Curtis, a restaurant equipment manufacturer from California.
+To complicate things further, the man who masterminded and financed the operation was William K. Curtis, a restaurant equipment manufacturer from California.

-As I stood there gazing at the engine, one of my countrymen, judging by his cockney drawl, looked at me and said: “Pathetic, isn’t it.
+I was fortunate enough to have examined one Shamrock in the flesh at an auction in California a number of years ago.
+And as I stood there gazing at the engine, one of my countrymen—judging by his cockney drawl—looked at me and said, “Pathetic, isn’t it?
 You know that engine doesn’t have enough power to pull a greasy sausage off a plate?”

 Upon closer inspection, I had to agree with his description.